CodisLabs/codis/README.md

 Codis is engineered to elastically scale, Easily add or remove redis or proxy instances on-demand/dynamicly.

 Codis is production-ready and is widely used by [wandoujia.com](http://wandoujia.com).
+You can see [Codis Releases](https://github.com/wandoulabs/codis/releases) for latest and most stable realeases.

 ##Major Changes in 2.0
 In Codis 2.0, we: